grelleum/SteelConnection/README.md

 * get: Used for retrieving information about a resource.
 Expect data to be returned.
 * getstatus: Used for retrieving current status about a resource.
 Expect data to be returned.
-* post: Create or deploy a resource that does not already exist.
-Requires additional data in the payload.
+* post: Create or deploy a new resource.
+Usually requires additional data in the payload.
 * put: Use to edit or update some existing resource.
 Requires additional data in the payload.
 * delete: Delete an existing resource/